Stephen Colbert Slammed By Author As ‘Banal Loser’ For Barack Obama Interview

 “Joe Biden managed to coast through the 2020 election campaign without facing a serious grilling from the press, but even now and as the president-elect, his streak of receiving softball questions from reporters continues.”

 The media coverage of candidates and politicians has come under scrutiny in recent years amid Donald Trump’s attacks on coverage of his presidency.
-As The Inquisitr reported, supporters of Vermont Sen. Bernie Sanders routinely pointed to instances in which he received unfair coverage during the Democratic presidential primary from networks like CNN and MSNBC.
-Supporters of fellow Democratic presidential candidate Andrew Yang did the same.
+As The Inquisitr reported, supporters of Vermont Sen. Bernie Sanders routinely pointed to instances in which he allegedly received unfair coverage during the Democratic presidential primary from networks like CNN and MSNBC.
+Backers of fellow Democratic presidential candidate Andrew Yang did the same.